gnugat/gnugat.github.io/_carew/posts/2014-01-22-ioc-di-and-service-locator.md

 ### More resources

-If you want to read more about DI and DIC, here's good series by Fabien Potencier's series on [what is Dependency Injection](http://fabien.potencier.org/article/11/what-is-dependency-injection)
+If you want to read more about DI and DIC, here's good series by Fabien Potencier's series on [what is Dependency Injection](http://fabien.potencier.org/article/11/what-is-dependency-injection).

+There's also William Durand's slides on [Writing Better Code](http://edu.williamdurand.fr/php-slides/index.html#slide152) (actually the slides are about PHP and contain good resources.
+I encourage you to read it entirely!).